List of Coronation Street characters introduced in 2000: Bethany Platt

 Bethany Platt, played by Lucy Fallon, made her first appearance on 4 June 2000.
 Sarah had originally wanted to call her Britney after the pop singer Britney Spears, but changed her mind and opted to make it her middle name instead.
 Amy and Emily Walton shared the role of Bethany from the character's birth in 2000 until 2007 when Tina O'Brien chose to quit.
 Mia Cookson also played the role of Britney alongside the Walton twins in September 2000.
 On 23 October 2014, it was announced that Bethany, now 14 years old, would return to the show.
 Katie Redford was initially cast in the role, but was sacked just days later before filming began after it was revealed that she was 25 years old, not 19 as she and her management had claimed.
 On 29 January Blackpool-born Lucy Fallon was confirmed as her replacement.
 She returned on 20 March 2015.
-Britney/Bethany's storylines have included her taking ecstasy tablets when her uncle, David Platt (Jack P. Shepherd) hid them in a toy, her infatuation with Callum Logan as well as being caught up with her family's feud with Callum.
+Bethany's storylines have included her taking ecstasy tablets when her uncle, David Platt (Jack P. Shepherd) hid them in a toy, her infatuation with Callum Logan as well as being caught up with her family's feud with Callum.

-Jake Webster

-Jake Webster is the son of Kevin (Michael Le Vell) and Alison Webster (Naomi Radcliffe), born on 5 June 2000.
-Shortly after his birth Jake turned blue and is diagnosed with a Group B streptococcal infection.
-Jake's condition proves to be fatal and he dies minutes later in Alison's arms.
-Following Jake's death, Alison committed suicide by throwing herself in front of a lorry.